ResearchComputing/slurmtools/README.md

 This repository includes a collection of functions to assess recent usage statistics on Slurm-based resources.
 It contains a mixture of existing open source tools developed elsewhere, and functions developed by CU Boulder Research Computing.
 Available commands include:

- 'suacct' (SU usage for each user of a specified account over N days)
+ `jobstats` (job statistics for all jobs run by a specified user over N days)

- 'suuser' (SU usage for a specfied user over N days)
+ `levelfs` (current fair share priority for a specified user)

- 'seff' (CPU and RAM efficiency for a specified job; contribued by [Slurm](https://github.com/SchedMD/slurm/blob/master/contribs/seff/seff) and originally developed by Princeton University RC)
+ `seff` (CPU and RAM efficiency for a specified job; contribued by [Slurm](https://github.com/SchedMD/slurm/blob/master/contribs/seff/seff) and originally developed by Princeton University RC)

- 'seff-array' (a wrapper around 'seff-array.py')
+ `seff-array` (a wrapper around 'seff-array.py')

- 'seff-array.py' (Calculates CPU, memory, and runtime efficiency for job arrays)
+ `seff-array.py` (Calculates CPU, memory, and runtime efficiency for job arrays)

- 'jobstats' (job statistics for all jobs run by a specified user over N days)
+ `suacct` (SU usage for each user of a specified account over N days)

- 'levelfs' (current fair share priority for a specified user)
+ `suacct_raw` (raw SU usage statistics for each user of a specified account over N days using 'sreport')

- 'suacct_raw' (raw SU usage statistics for each user of a specified account over N days using 'sreport')
+ `suuser` (SU usage for a specfied user over N days)